Composable, testable, declarative guardrails. Block prompt injections, redact PII, enforce topics, and validate outputs.

 Policy enforcement, groundedness checking, and copyright detection.
 Catch hallucinations, brand violations, and copyrighted content before they reach users.

-Decodes evasion tricks - base64, hex escapes, reversed text, Unicode homoglyphs - before any other rule evaluates.
-Stops encoding-based attacks cold.
+Decodes evasion encodings - base64, hex escapes, reversed text, Unicode homoglyphs - before any other rule evaluates, so encoding-based attacks are caught by the downstream rules.

 Guard tool call arguments against SQL injection, code injection, SSRF, and more.
 Detect indirect prompt injection in tool results (emails, documents).
 Filter RAG chunks for injection and secrets before they reach the LLM context.